 Here is a quick unboxing video:

 I can point you to SQF charts and lens resolution tests, which I’m sure many of us have seen, but this lens is as sharp as you’d need a lens to be.
 I’m sure you could measure a slight falloff of sharpness at the edges or corners, but really, it does just fine for any task you’d need to use this lens for in my opinion.
+If you’re the type to really worry about a lens’ sharpness and resolution, you can rest assured, this lens is as sharp as most anything else out there.
 To me, much like the 60mm macro didn’t feel right, this lens does, and here’s why:

 And here’s a 100% crop of the above shot (click to see larger):